benton-tripp/benton-tripp.github.io/resume/index.md

     <li>LinkedIn: <a class="resume-link" href="https://www.linkedin.com/in/bentontripp" target="_blank">linkedin.com/in/bentontripp</a></li>
 </ul>

-Experienced data scientist with a strong background in data analytics, geospatial science, and advanced statistical techniques.
+Experienced data scientist with a background in data analytics, machine learning, statistical modeling, and geospatial analytics.
 I bring over five years of professional experience across various industries, specializing in the development and implementation of analytics-driven solutions.
 Known for my self-motivation, strong communication skills, and ability to learn and apply new methodologies efficiently, I strive to deliver innovative insights and exceed expectations in both team-oriented and independent settings.

 ## Work Experience